voxpupuli/puppet-wildfly/README.md

 ##Limitations

-wildfly::standalone defitions which are intended to enforce good practices, syntax sugar or serve as examples are built for Wildfly 8.x and may not work with other versions.
+wildfly definitions (datasources, messaging, undertow, etc) which are intended to enforce good practices, syntax sugar or serve as examples are built for Wildfly 8.x and may not work with other versions.
 (Check Issue #27 for more details)

 JBoss AS7/EAP 6 support is limited due to the above limitation and to the fact that service scripts are a little different.
 (Don't support debian and have only one script for both standalone/domain modes)
 This bug might also be a problem for standalone-full-ha users in JBoss EAP: https://bugzilla.redhat.com/show_bug.cgi?id=1224170